How can you tell if your dog has an eye problem?

 If the lower eyelid looks “droopy”, your pup may have a condition called ectropion.
 Usually the pup will also have runny eyes, and sometimes eye infections.

 If the swelling occurs suddenly, it may be due to an allergic reaction to insect bites or some foods, in which case the eyelids may also appear puffy and fluid-filled and your dog may feel itchy.

 If your dog’s eye appears cloudy but he is not in pain, it may indicate cataracts.

-Cloudiness accompanied by pain indicates glaucoma, inflammation of the cornea (keratitis or cloudy eye), or inflammation of the iris (uveitis).
+If your dog has a cloudy eye AND is in pain, he may be suffering from glaucoma, inflammation of the cornea (keratitis or cloudy eye), or inflammation of the iris (uveitis).

 Hardness of Eyeball